Have you ever imagined that you could find a powerful weapon of protection in your kitchen’s spice cabinet?

 The antioxidant and anti-inflammatory properties of cinnamon reduce mental stress and help the brain function at its very best.

 When taken in the recommended doses, Cinnamon has no side effects.

 High doses of Cinnamon essential oil can be toxic, so care should be taken while consuming it.
-Cinnamon oil is used in chewing gums, mouth washes, breath mints and toothpastes.
+Cinnamon oil is used in chewing gums, mouthwashes, breath mints and toothpaste.

 Cinnamon has anti-bacterial properties, which helps to get rid of harmful bacteria, and it does this without hurting the gums or teeth.

 A toothache can leave you unhappy, moody and in pain for days.